 I’m not always very friendly with technological “progress” – I’m still very happy with my cell-phone from 2003, which can’t even receive MMSs and whose calendar stopped on December 31, 2014, but which I hope can’t be so easily pried upon by the NSA either, and everyday I regreat Windows 7 and Word 1995 and get enraged my the needless and absurd complexities of Windows 10 and Word 2013 – but one thing I must grant is that the Internet and Google have revolutionized the face of research.
 They’ve made possible to find things that you wouldn’t even had had the idea of looking for in the pre-internet era.
-I have great anecdotes about that, like finding, after fifteen minutes of online research, in the Morning Herald of Hagerstown, Maryland (!) of 28 March 1947 confirmation of the existence of a Mahler 78rpm recording that, in 30 years of “real-world” research, Peter Fülöp, the great specialist of the Mahler discography and the man who owns, in one form or another, every single Mahler recording ever made save about seven (!), had never been able to confirm had actually been published or not.
+I have great anecdotes about that, like finding, after fifteen minutes of online research, in the Morning Herald of Hagerstown, Maryland (!) of 28 March 1947 confirmation of the existence of a Mahler 78rpm recording that, in 30 years of “real-world” research, Peter Fülöp, the great specialist of the Mahler discography and the man who owns, in one form or another, every single Mahler recording ever made save about seven (!), had never been able to confirm had actually been published or not (about this anecdote, see more here).

 It’s not just that some insane but benevolent angels in Hagerstown, Maryland thought of uploading and making available online things like the Morning Herald and other improbable sources.
 It’s that character-recognition softwares are so developed now that a search on words like Mahler, some forgotten intepreters and a label name would yield precisely that scan.
 That kind of finding would have been simply impossible in the pre-Internet era, first because nobody would have ever thought of checking in, of all places, the Hagerstown Morning News and two, even if they had, nobody would have wasted the time to go through hundreds of issues of the daily newspaper to find the relevant information.
 Character recognition doesn’t work all the times, but this is here a case of the glass half-filled vs the glass entirely empty: I’m grateful for what I get, even if I don’t get everything.